mhcoffin/fugalist-docs/content/docs/tool/assignment-tab/body.md

 The result will be that Dorico will play a note labeled with _non vibrato_ and _marcato_ using the **start** and **stop** MIDI events specified for the _marcato non-vibrato_ sound.

-One (very tediuos) way to create an expression map would be to go through every row of the table, examine the playing techniques, select a VST or Composite sound, and assign it.
+One (very tedious) way to create an expression map would be to go through every row of the table, examine the playing techniques, select a VST or Composite sound, and assign it.
 But frequently we can do better than that.